phoenixframework/phoenix/guides/directory_structure.md

 Your other static assets are placed in the `priv/static` folder, where `priv/static/assets` is kept for generated assets.
 Everything in `priv/static` is served by the `Plug.Static` plug configured in `lib/hello_web/endpoint.ex`.
 When running in dev mode (`MIX_ENV=dev`), Phoenix watches for any changes you make in the `assets` directory, and then takes care of updating your front end application in your browser as you work.

 Note that when you first create your Phoenix app using `mix phx.new` it is possible to specify options that will affect the presence and layout of the `assets` directory.
 In fact, Phoenix apps can bring their own front end tools or not have a front-end at all (handy if you're writing an API for example).
-For more information you can run `mix help phx.new` or see the documentation in [Mix tasks](mix_tasks.html).
+For more information you can run `mix help phx.new`.

 If the default esbuild integration does not cover your needs, for example because you want to use another build tool, you can switch to a [custom assets build](asset_management.html#custom_builds).